sjufan84/esg_risk_parity/README.md

 ## Usage

   After ensuring all necessary libraries are installed, use Voila to visualize the underlying 'esg_parity_voila.ipynb'.
 This can be done one of 2 ways:
-  1) Directly from the command line -- voila <path-to-notebook>
+  1) Directly from the command line -- `voila <path-to-notebook>`
-  2) Using Jupyter Lab Extension, start jupyter lab server and then open a browser window with <url-of-my-server>/voila
+  2) Using Jupyter Lab Extension, start jupyter lab server and then open a browser window with `<url-of-my-server>/voila`

-  **Please note this will take some time depending on your system's specs and internet connection due to the API calls and the multiple ML models that are being run**
+  **Please note this will take some time depending on your system's specs and internet connection due to the API calls and the multiple ML models that are being run --  for digging in to the code behind the API calls and Machine learning models used, navigate to the utils folder containing the various scripts used**

 ## License